Eden-Resources/discord-bot-setup/README.md

 ## Part 2: Hosting the bot

-0. Download the zip file
+0. Download/Clon the bot files
 1. Navigate to the folder that contains the bot's code in a file explorer
 2. Rename `config.json.example` to `config.json`
 3. Fill in the token that you got from `part 1.5` into the config.json